Chalarangelo/30-seconds-of-code/snippets/formToObject.md

 ### formToObject

-Serializes a form into an object.
+Encode a set of form elements as a `object`.

 First we transform the `form` into `FormData`, then we convert it into an `array` and from the `array` we collect an `object`